Going to College With Autism

 Gross is on the autism spectrum, and her struggles with life skills and executive function—the mental processes that involve things like planning, time management and multitasking—leave her feeling depressed and anxious.
 "I get sick a lot because my immune system is shot," she says.
 "I got strep and mono in one semester."
 Of course, this adds to her anxiety and trouble getting things done.
 "Every semester I am absolutely miserable by finals."
 After finally hitting a serious "rocky patch," as she puts it, Gross decided to take a break this semester.

-Gross represents a wave of young people on the less affected end of the autism spectrum who are headed off to college after high school.
+Gross represents a wave of young people on the less affected end of the autism spectrum who head off to college after high school.
 Because these bright if socially awkward children have been doing well academically, it's a natural assumption they will do fine in college and beyond.
-Many parents of children with diagnoses including PDD-NOS and Asperger's do not anticipate the struggles their kids, without the family structure and the supports they were provided in school, will face.
+Many parents do not anticipate the struggles their kids, without the family structure and the supports they were provided in school, will face.

 Conventional wisdom holds that the biggest problems for those on the less severe end of the spectrum are social and communication issues.
 They might miss social cues and misunderstand what's expected of them.
 But disrupted executive function, usually associated with ADHD, is also common in people on the spectrum, says Dr. Ron J. Steingard, senior pediatric psychopharmacologist at the Child Mind Institute.
 "I think the burden is increased in autism," he says.